eneroth/svn-rebuild/README.markdown

 The Problem
 ---
-When SVN folders are put in a git project, empty folders inside the .svn folder disappear.
+When SVN projects are placed in a git project, empty folders inside the .svn folder disappear.

 The solution
 ---